siddhu-9797/sgopara2/challenge-1/problem.md

 ## Description

-See if you can use the two portals to break something.
+ Elon Rusk has made a plan to take humans to mars.
+Use the two portals to find the flag that is present in a treasure box on Mars.

 ## Details